Madagascar: Building Urban Resilience in Greater Antananarivo

 Component 4: Policy dialogue and donor coordination

-Under this component, the project aims to improve donor coordination in the urban space and to maintain a policy dialogue across government counterparts.
+Under this component, the project improves donor coordination in the urban space and to maintain a policy dialogue across government counterparts.

 Partnerships and Coordination

 The project is implemented with the Ministry of Land Use Planning, with National Disaster Risk Management Agencies, and with Municipal Authorities.
-Close coordination is also ensured with Agence Française de Développement- and EU-funded projects.
+Close coordination is also ensured with Agence Française de Développement, and with the EU Delegation.

 Window of Action